deepmodeling/CrystalFormer-CSP/scripts/README.md

 ### Energy Above the Hull
 `e_above_hull.py` is a script to calculate the energy above the hull of the generated structures based on the Materials Project database.
+To calculate the energy above the hull, the API key of the Materials Project is required, which can be obtained from the [Materials Project website](https://next-gen.materialsproject.org/).
+Furthermore, the `mp_api` package should be installed.

 ```bash
 python e_above_hull.py --restore_path RESTORE_PATH --filename FILENAME --api_key API_KEY --label LABEL --relaxation